 As well as being vegan, these vitamins are also free from gluten, wheat, lactose, added sugar, salt, yeast, preservatives, and artificial colourings.
 The vitamins are also cruelty-free, and not tested on animals.

-What’s to additionally love about Viridian is that a percentage of their profits to go children’s and environmental charities.
+What’s to additionally love about Viridian is that a percentage of its profits go to children’s and environmental charities.
 So far, the Viridian Nutrition Charity Donation programme has donated £390,000+ to charities.
 These include Friends of the Earth, NSPCC, Woodland Trust, UNICEF, The Princes Trust, RSPB, Terrence Higgins Trust, Shelter, Save the Children, and more.

-What’s more, Viridian uses minimum packaging for their products.
+What’s more, Viridian uses minimum packaging for its products.
 This packaging is made from recycled or recyclable materials – from glass vitamin bottles to recycled cardboard shipping boxes.
-Viridian also operate their own deposit return scheme, offering a 25p refund for when glass vitamin bottles are returned.
+Viridian also operate its own deposit return scheme, offering a 25p refund when the glass vitamin bottles are returned.

-Buy Viridian’s High-Potency Calcium and Vitamin D3 Capsules from Naturisimo for £26.90* for 60 capsules.
+Buy Viridian’s High-Potency Calcium and Vitamin D3 Capsules from Amazon.